Further testing the validity of generalized heterogeneous-elasticity theory for low-frequency excitations in structural

 We conclude that at present the origin of the discrepancy between our simulations, where $s=2$ is found at high parental temperatures, and those reported in~\cite{lerner25} remains unclear.

 (ii) In their simulations of small glasses, reported in~\cite{lerner25}, the authors evaluated the participation ratio

-(where $N$ is the number of particles, $i$ is a particle index and ${\bm \psi}$ is an eigenvector of each individual vibrational mode) for several system sizes $N$ from $N$ = 2048 to $N$ = 131072.
+(where $N$ is the number of particles and ${\bm \psi}_i$ is an eigenvector to an eigenvalue $\omega_i^2$) for several system sizes $N$ from $N$ = 2048 to $N$ = 131072.
 In Ref.~\cite[Fig.1b]{lerner25} the quantity $Ne$ is reported, showing a dense cloud at low frequencies with values ranging from 20 to 200.
 As this cloud of data is rather diffuse, showing no trend, the authors conclude that $Ne$ would be constant, consequently $e$ would scale as $1/N$, from which would follow that the corresponding modes are localized.
 In the footnote [55] the authors call the corresponding modes quasilocalized.

 In our study \cite{schirmacher24} we evaluated the {\it spectral statistics} of the eigenvalues both for systems quenched from high and from low parental temperatures.
 The statistics obeys the GOE (Gaussian orthogonal ensemble) in all cases, which means that they exhibit level repulsion and are therefore delocalized.
 This apparent contradiction can be solved by noting that vibrational modes in disordered systems can have very non trivial structure, such that they can be delocalized in a subtle way~\cite{franz25}.